nareshjodha12/Vrinda-Store-Data-Analysis-Dashboard/README.md

-# 📌📌Vrinda Store Data Analysis (Interactive Dashboard Creation using MS Excel)
+# 📌 Vrinda Store Data Analysis (Interactive Dashboard Creation using MS Excel)

 ## 📌 Project Overview
-•	The goal of this project is to develop an annual sales analysis dashboard for Vrinda Store to better understand customer behavior and drive sales growth during the years 2022-2024.
+-	The goal of this project is to develop an annual sales analysis dashboard for Vrinda Store to better understand customer behavior and drive sales growth during the years 2022-2024.